Updated on 2025-08-22 GMT+08:00

 create

-The create command is used to create cluster resources based on files or input.
+The create command creates cluster resources based on a file or input.

 If you have a YAML or JSON file that defines the desired resource, you can use the following command to create the resource specified in the file: